siglens/siglens-docs/docs/spl-docs/bin-command.md

 **Description:** \
 `<N>` is a numeric value that signifies the minimum value to be considered when creating bins.\
 This value is disregarded if it exceeds the minimum value present in the data distribution.\
-This option is applicable only to numerical data and does not apply to time-based data.
+This option applies only to numerical data and does not apply to time-based data.

 #### \<end\>
 **Syntax:** `<N>`\
 **Description:** \
-`<N>` is a numeric value that signifies the maximum value to be considered when creating bins.
+`<N>` is a numeric value that signifies the maximum value to be considered when creating bins.\
-This value is disregarded if it is less than maximum value present in the data distribution.
+This value is disregarded if it is less than maximum value present in the data distribution.\
-This option is applicable only to numerical data and does not apply to time-based data.
+This option applies only to numerical data and does not apply to time-based data.

 #### \<aligntime\>
 **Syntax:** `<absolute-time> | <relative-time> | <N>`\
 **Description:** \
 `<aligntime>` is used to align the bin values for time-based data.\
 The bins created for time data will be aligned to this specific value.\
-`<N>` is a positive integer denoting the time as unix epoch in milliseconds.
+`<N>` is a positive integer specifying the time as unix epoch in milliseconds.
 <!-- TODO link earliest and latest pages -->
 Refer to the earliest and latest commands for `<absolute-time>` and `<relative-time>`\
 This option will be ignored if the span has a timescale of `day, week, month or quarter`.\